Thale Noi Non-Hunting Area: Ecosystem dynamics

-Flora
+Wildlife

 Plant life ranges from Melaleuca swamp forests to floating aquatic macrophytes and microscopic phytoplankton.
-Records from the late 1990s show there were 72 species of flora within the protected area of Thale Noi, however more recent studies reveal dramatic reductions in plant populations with only 25 species remaining in the reserve.
-This loss of biodiversity is due to the heavy impact human populations have had on the area through the over-exploitation of natural resources and pollution into the lake (see Environmental Threats).
+Records from the late 1990s show there were 72 species of flora in Thale Noi Non-Hunting Area.
+However more recent studies reveal dramatic reductions in plant populations with only 25 species remaining in the reserve.
+This loss of biodiversity is due to the heavy impact human populations have had on the area through the over-exploitation of natural resources and pollution into the lake.

-The Weeping Paperbark (Melaleuca leucadendron) and the White Samet (Melaleuca cajuputi) species bordering both ends of the reserve represent the largest Melaleuca habitat in Thailand.
-These flood tolerant trees provide protective breeding grounds throughout the year for common native waterbird species such as the Little Cormorant (Phalocrocorax niger) and Purple Heron (Ardea purpurea), as well as other common avian species with annual breeding cycles including the Little Egret (Egretta garzetta), the Black-crowned Night Heron (Nycticorax nycticorax) and the Cattle Egret (Bubulcus ibis).
-The thick foliage of the Melaleuca forests also provides night roosting areas for migratory bird species from April to July, such as the Black-headed Ibis (Threskiornis melanocephalus), an IUCN Near Threatened species.
+The weeping paperbark (Melaleuca leucadendron) and the white samet (Melaleuca cajuputi) bordering both ends of the reserve represent the largest Melaleuca habitat in Thailand.

-Other water adapted plant species found in the area include common mangrove species (Rhizophora apiculate and Sonneratia caseolaris); the Nipa Palm (Nypa fruticans); Siamese Balsa (Alstonia spathulata) and the Shore Eugenia (Syzygium antisepticum) which all contribute to ecosystem stability for maintaining soil composition, food sources, sanctuary and breeding grounds for both terrestrial and aquatic species.
+Other water adapted plant species in the area include the mangrove species Rhizophora apiculata and Sonneratia caseolaris, the nipa palm (Nypa fruticans), Siamese balsa (Alstonia spathulata) and the shore eugenia (Syzygium antisepticum), which all contribute to ecosystem stability for maintaining soil composition, food sources, sanctuary and breeding grounds for both terrestrial and aquatic species.

-Herbaceous macrophytes present in the reserve also provide important habitats for birds, otters and other wildlife and include reeds (Phragmites spp.); sedges (Cyperus spp.), rushes (Scirpus spp.); Spike-rush (Eleocharis spp.); Grey Sedge (Lepironia articulata); Rice Grass (Paspalum scrobiculatum) and other grasses (Scleria spp.); Sacred Lotus (Nelumbo nucifera); White Lotus (Nymphaea lotus); Blue lotus (Nymphaea nouchali); Water Snowflake (Nymphoides indica); Asian Watermoss (Salvinia cucullata); Golden Bladderwort (Utricularia aurea); Hornwort (Ceratophyllum demersum); Green Algae (Chara spp.) and myriad other Phytoplankton species.
+Macrophytes provide important habitats for birds, otters and other wildlife.
+These include reeds Phragmites, sedges (Cyperus), Scleria, Scirpus, Eleocharis, rice grass (Paspalum scrobiculatum), sacred lotus (Nelumbo nucifera), white lotus (Nymphaea lotus), blue lotus (Nymphaea nouchali), water snowflake (Nymphoides indica), Asian watermoss (Salvinia cucullata), golden bladderwort (Utricularia aurea), hornwort (Ceratophyllum demersum), green algae (Chara) and myriad other phytoplankton.
 Many macrophyte populations form dense floating patches on the lake surface providing refuge and habitat for both mobile and sessile organisms.

-Thale Noi Non-Hunting Area hosts several orchid species that are protected by the Convention on International Trade in Endangered Species (CITES) due to historical over-exploitation for their aesthetic appeal, including Finlayson's Cymbidium (Cymbidium finlaysonianum) and the Aloe-leafed Cymbidium (Cymbidium aloifolium) both found on limestone outcrops within the reserve.